bryht/bryht.github.io/content/blog/BunFilling/Bun filling wood ear + egg+ shrimp 41c088675d184c55ac4bb944f9a19f11.md

 # Bun filling: wood ear + egg+ shrimp

-This bun filling is the one I like most, it also has the "secret sauce",  which can be used for multiple ways. lets prepare them one by one.
+This bun filling is the one I like most, it also has the "secret sauce",  which can be used for multiple ways. lets start prepare them one by one.

 ## 1.Secret sauce